AKSourav/WasteManagement.Web/README.md

-# WasteTrade
+# ScrapTrade

 ## Overview

-WasteTrade is an innovative application designed to streamline the process of trading recyclable materials.
+ScrapTrade is an innovative application designed to streamline the process of trading recyclable materials.
 It connects customers with waste collectors through a user-friendly interface, integrated maps, and an efficient matching system.
 The goal is to promote recycling, reduce waste, and contribute to environmental sustainability.

 ## Problem Statement